-Whether there are any technical issues concerning our products or any general questions, we are always willing to answer it as fast as possible via email or phone.
+Whether there are any technical issues concerning our products or any general questions, we are always willing to answer them as fast as possible via email or phone.
 In order to save both our and our clients time, we have provided a list of frequently asked questions.

 • Q: What type of power supply should I use?

-• Q: How should I cool Matchbox 2 ?
+• Q: How should I cool Matchbox®?

 • Q: Power has dropped drastically.
 What happened?

 • Q: How to be sure that laser gets enough cooling?

-A: During production, our lasers are tested on a large aluminum breadboard - this is one example how to dissipate heat.
+A: During production, our lasers are tested on a large aluminum breadboard - this is one example of how to dissipate heat.
 Keep in mind that steel has very poor thermal conductivity, therefore conventional optical tables and breadboards are not suitable for heatsinking of DPSS lasers.
 Customer should always use thermal grease when mounting the laser.
 Body temperature of the laser should not exceed about 35°C, and the TEC load should not exceed 80%, with rare exceptions.
 Diode laser needs no more than 7,5 W heat dissipation.
 DPSS lasers usually require more – about 15 W heat dissipation.
-All diode lasers and majority of DPSS lasers in the MATCHBOX 2 series could work properly attached to our forced air cooler.
+All diode lasers and a majority of DPSS lasers in the MatchBox® series could work properly attached to our forced air cooler.

-• Q: What is the breakout PCB ?
+• Q: What is the Breakout-Box?

 • Q: I changed the laser power in the control software, but after restart of the system the new power setting was not saved ?

-A: New parameters are not saved in the microcontroller of the laser unless ‘Device functions → Save settings’ is activated.
+A: New parameters are not saved in the microcontroller of the laser unless 'Save settings’ in the right bottom corner of the main MatchBox software window is activated.
 This is done to save EPROM write resource.

 • Q: What fiber core diameter do you use ?